Sure, to the uninitiated, it looks deceptively simple. Just pass a razor blade over your beard, and viola, you’ll have baby smooth skin.

 How to Fix it:

 Shaving is a commitment, not just a routine.
-One needs to set aside some time to actually do it properly so that one can get the desired result.
+One needs to set aside the right time to shave to actually do it properly so that one can get the desired result.
 Most men tend to do it at the start of the day, during early morning so that they give their utmost attention to it.
 Others can only find the time at night before bedtime.
 Whatever time you choose, do it with patience.
 It helps if you approach it as a time for yourself.
 Studies show that using this time for inward reflection can reap enormous benefits on your mental health.

 Mistake #10: Using the Wrong Razor